luqmanafif96/test-automation-engineer-rotate/readme.md

 ## Submitting your test

-- After you have completed and tested your work, please submit a link of our repository to the hiring manager.
+- After you have completed and tested your work, please submit a link of our repository to the hiring manager. z

+## Side Note
+- e2e testing under folder frontend/cypress
+- for backend testing under folder backend/src/integration
+- test plan under folder Document/Test Plan